fecoderchinh/pug-tailwindcss/README.md

 ```
 .
-├── assets/                     # The assets directory before compiling
-├── bundles/                    # The main directory that will include all of the compiled html
+├── dist/                       # The built directory
-│   ├── pages/                  # All html pages that compiled
-├── js/                         # Main folder for JS files
-├── css/                        # Main folder for cascade style files
 ├── node_modules/               # Store third party modules and initializers (e.g.: gulp, pug, etc)
-├── templates/                  # Main folder for pug template files
+├── src/                        # The source directory for all project assets
-│   ├── pages/                  # All pug pages
+│   ├── assets/                 # Pre-compiling assets
-│   ├── partials/               # The elements of partial
+│   ├── app.js                  # The file container
-│   ├── wrapper.pug             # The root wrapper which will be extended within pages/
+│   ├── index.pug               # The root wrapper of Pug
+├── postcss.config.js           # PostCSS config for TailwindCSS
-├── gulpfile.js                 # Setup Gulp tasks
+├── tailwind.config.js          # The configuration for TailwindCSS
-├── serve.json                  # The configuration for serving
+├── webpack.config.js           # The configuration for Webpack
 ```